-HS 320 INTRODUCTION TO COUNTERINTELLIGENCE (3)
+HS 320 INTRODUCTION TO COUNTERINTELLIGENCE (3) Spring odd years

 This course exposes the student to the basic distinctions and practices of countertelligence.it will use selected readings and cases to unveil the history and nature of counterintelligence, including a deep inquiry into internal vs external counterintelligence.
 Industrial espionage will also form a key component of the study.